search ]

 By grouping related styles together, CSS Nesting minimizes redundancy and ensures your styles are logically organized.

-Before we dive into practical examples, it’s crucial to grasp the fundamental symbols and operators that power CSS Nesting.
-Understanding these will help you write cleaner and more efficient CSS.
+Before diving into practical examples, it helps to understand the fundamental symbols and operators that power CSS Nesting.
+These will help you write cleaner and more efficient CSS.

 “With native CSS Nesting, your styles reflect your HTML structure naturally, improving readability and reducing repetition.”